raj23manj/springBoot/jokesapp/README.md

   # Abstract Class
     * when classes share same functionality and needs to be shared.
     * this class cannot be instantiated
-    * can have abstract methods, wihtout implementations
+    * can have abstract methods, without implementations
     * the subclass usually provides implementations for all of the abstract methods in its parent class.
 However, if it does not, then the subclass must also be declared abstract
     * we can declare fields that are not static and final